Accommodation and Housing

 No. The water in Vietnam is not safe for consumption and Vietnamese people are quite used to drinking bottled water.
 Bottled water is easily available and can be ordered for delivery in 19L bottles.
 You can use the tap water to wash your teeth but you should avoid drinking it.
 If you are concerned use boiled water.
 Purifying water with pills can be efficient on bacteria and some viruses, but not on parasites (mostly worms).
-Filtered water can stop bacteria and parasites but not viruses.
+Filtered water can stop chemicals, bacteria and parasites but not viruses.
 The most reputable brands are Aquafina, La Vie and Dasani

 What about pollution?